HOW TO DEBATE AN ATHEIST

 Before the discussion

 First of all set a structure to the discussion!
-The atheist will most probably start with an all-out attack mentioning various things.
-In his anger he will seem unstoppable.
-Explain to him calmly that there must be a specific logical sequence in a civilized discussion.
-Atheists usually are extra zealous and say many and confusing things.
-Because the things in their head are indeed confused.
-Help them get them straight.
+The atheist will most probably start the debate with an all-out attack mentioning various things and touching on multiple subjects at the same time.
+Explain calmly that there must be a specific logical sequence in a civilized discussion.
+Atheists tend to mix different things when discussing Christianity, but this happens only because the things in their head are indeed mixed and confused when it comes to religion.
+(Important Note: Religious people are also many times confused on various subjects as well – it just happens that this article deals with the atheists and their common misconceptions) Help them get them straight.
 Christianity – which is usually their greatest “enemy” – has many facets: Philosophical, theological, ethical, political, societal.
 Discuss about these sectors separately and in order.
 He will try to convince you that this is not the case.
-Try to explain to him that not distinguishing the purely theological or philosophical part of Christianity from its political and/ or social part is an over-simplistic way of seeing things.
-Almost childish. (ask him of course if he sees things in the same “holistic” way in the case of science which some time ago supported eugenics)
+Try to explain to him that not distinguishing the purely theological or philosophical part of Christianity from its political and/ or social part is an over-simplistic – almost childish – way of seeing things.
+Ask him if he sees things in the same “holistic” way in the case of science which some time ago supported eugenics…

 0. Read the basic articles of Harmonia Philosophica!